angelo-wf/elsemble/DOC.md

 - `.dw <value>, [value, ...]`: Emit the given values as 16-bit words, or for string arguments, emits each character of the string using the current character mapping (with range-check).
 - `.dl <value>, [value, ...]`: Emit the given values as 24-bit longs, or for string arguments, emits each character of the string using the current character mapping (with range-check).

-Range checks check if the value is in the range for the needed bit-size, allowing both interpeting as signed or unsigned (e.g. for 8-bit values, -128 to 255 are valid).
+Range checks check if the value is in the range for the needed bit-size, allowing both interpreting as signed or unsigned (e.g. for 8-bit values, -128 to 255 are valid).

 Defining data with automatic byte/word extraction can also be done: